etalab/transport-site/README.md

 ## Usage of the Elixir Proxy

-[`apps/unlock`](https://github.com/etalab/transport-site/tree/master/apps/unlock) is a sub-part of the apps, which is served on its own subdomain (https://proxy.transport.data.gouv.fr for production, https://proxy.prochainement.transport.data.gouv.fr/ for staging).
+[`apps/unlock`](https://github.com/etalab/transport-site/tree/master/apps/unlock) is a sub-part of the "umbrella app", which is served on its own subdomain (https://proxy.transport.data.gouv.fr for production, https://proxy.prochainement.transport.data.gouv.fr/ for staging).

 The proxy relies on this [yaml configuration](https://github.com/etalab/transport-proxy-config/blob/master/proxy-config.yml) which is currently fetched at runtime once (but can be hot-reloaded via this [backoffice page](https://transport.data.gouv.fr/backoffice/proxy-config)).

+Each proxied "feed" (currently GTFS-RT data) has a private (target) url hidden from the general public, can be configured with an independent Time-To-Live (TTL), and is exposed as a credential-free public url to the public.
+When queries occurs, the HTTP connection is hold and the proxy issues a query to the target server, caching the response in RAM based on the configured TTL.

+The backoffice implementation leverages [LiveView](https://github.com/phoenixframework/phoenix_live_view) to provide an automatically updated dashboard view with all the feeds, the size of the latest payload, the latest HTTP code returned by the target etc.

 When working in development, instead of fetching the configuration from GitHub, the configuration is taken from a local config file (` config/proxy-config.yml`, see [config](https://github.com/etalab/transport-site/blob/master/config/dev.exs#L3)), in order to make it very easy to play with sample configurations locally.